saiftynet/piano/readme.md

 Final version [PIANO.pl](piano.pl)

-* This version just needs Term::ReadKey and Time::HiRes) and a PulseAudio installation
+* This version just needs Term::ReadKey and Time::HiRes and a PulseAudio installation.
+Winodws version will come once I figure out how to do it.
-* The audio logic is now in a module Term::Graille::Audio
+* There is now a derived module he audio logic is now in a module [Term::Graille::Audio and uses Term::Graille::Interact for interaction](https://github.com/saiftynet/Term-Graille)
-* Uses Term::Graille::Interact for interaction
-* Thus the actual program now is much more compact, but now depends on these component modules of Term::Graille

 (Enable sound in the video)